Charles-Bofferding/reading-notes/read04.md

 * *Navigation Bars* should be both simple to read, and un-clutured in design to ensure that there isn't a messy or confused presentation.

+## HTML Specific Design Elements
+* Body: The element containing all other parts of your webpage.
+* Header and Footers: items that will show up on the top and bottom of every page.
+* Navigation: Contains the main navigation elements of the webpage
+* Articles: elements that contain a section of the page that could stand alone
+* Asides: Used in an article it is an item that is related to the article but not directly related.
+If it is used outside of an article element it should be something relevant to all the other elements on the home page.
+* Figures: Refference images, make sure to caption and source them.

 [Go Back](README.md)